 Surrounded by lush tropical jungle and breathtaking white sand beaches, Koh Phangan is Thailand’s fifth biggest island and an awesome area to visit.
 Koh Phangan is a true paradise, and we’ve got the inside scoop.

 The island is most known for throwing its many Full Moon Parties, but there is plenty more to explore on the island.
 Adventures on the island range from diving and hiking to boating excursions and immersing in the culture.
 We’ve rounded up the top things to do in Koh Phangan to help you plan your next trip!

 1. Ang Thong Marine Park

 The unspoiled archipelago of Ang Thong Marine Park is the perfect setting for an outdoor adventure in Thailand.
-Consisting of 42 small islands, you could easily spend several days here admiring the tropical scenery and cruising through the open waters.
+It consists of 42 small islands, and you could easily spend several days here admiring the tropical scenery and cruising through the open waters.

 It would take weeks to visit every island in the park.
 However, you can make the most of your visit with stops to tourist favorites like Koh Wua Ta Lap, Koh Mae, Koh Sam Sao, and Koh Paluay.